-- are clear responsibilities for clinical, corporate and operational governance and risk management; - is appropriate training for staff in risk assessment and risk management; - mechanisms in place for identifying and managing significant risks through regular, timely and accurate reports to the executive team, relevant Board committees and the Board itself; - are systems are in place to learn lessons from any incidents or untoward occurrences and that corrective action is taken where required; - are processes which allow details of the key risks to be reported to the Board; - there is compliance with ABMU policies, legislation and regulations and professional standards for their functions.
+- are clear responsibilities for clinical, corporate and operational governance and risk management; - is appropriate training for staff in risk assessment and risk management; - mechanisms in place for identifying and managing significant risks through regular, timely and accurate reports to the executive team, relevant Board committees and the Board itself; - are systems in place to learn lessons from any incidents or untoward occurrences and that corrective action is taken where required; - are processes which allow details of the key risks to be reported to the Board; - there is compliance with ABMU policies, legislation and regulations and professional standards for their functions.

 Executive Directors consider, evaluate and address risk and actively engage with and report such matters to the Board and its committees.
-They are supported in these duties by assistant directors, delivery unit triumvirate.
+The Unit Directors (Service Director, Director of Nursing & Patient Experience and the Medical Director have devolved responsibilities for risk.
 Together, they ensure that robust systems are in place for risk management.
-In addition, the Director of Nursing & Patient Experience has specific responsibility for progressing compliance with the Health & Care Standards framework as specific strategic responsibility for key areas of patient safety.
+In addition, the Director of Nursing & Patient Experience has specific responsibility for progressing compliance with the Health and Care Standards framework as specific strategic responsibility for key areas of patient safety.
 The Director of Finance also has specific responsibility for financial risk management and for providing regular, timely and accurate financial reporting to the Board in-line with requirements and professional standards.